 They will continue to cook slightly as they sit because the tray is still hot, so careful not to over bake because this will dry out the cupcakes.
 In my oven, they are generally done at the 18 minute mark, but all ovens are different.

-How to make the buttercream
+How to make chocolate buttercream

 Dairy free buttercream is actually much easier than you would think.
 Buttercream is essentially a mixture of powdered sugar and butter, so to make it dairy free, all you need to do is use dairy free butter.